Hosta ‘Forbidden Fruit’

 Resistant: Slugs and snails.

 2017 was my first year with Hosta ‘Forbidden Fruit’ as a companion.
+It did very well in the summer heat and was understanding of a little neglect.
 Hopefully, it will survive the winter and return in the spring.
 Then I can add more photos and we can get to know each other better.

 We made it through another winter and the first part of January was very cold.
-Hosta thrives in northern states where there is a lot more snow than here, so as long as they had mulch I knew they would be OK.
+Hosta thrives in northern states where there is a lot more snow than here, so as long as they had a little mulch I knew they would be OK.
+The Hosta ‘Forbidden Fruit’ was actually one of the first for its leaves to unfurl.

 Cool temperatures hung on for a while, but eventually, the Hosta started doing better and looking good.